 This is a deduction that’s often overlooked by those just starting their businesses or operating their businesses from home.
 The IRS affords business owners the ability to deduct the cost of their home office space, up to a certain amount, provided it’s used for business.

 The math can be broken down into two forms: the simple calculation which is $5 per square foot, up to a maximum of 300 feet, or the more complex calculation of the ratio of your business space in your home compared to the entire home and applying that percentage to all of your home expenses such as the mortgage, mortgage interest, utilities, home repairs, etc.

 For most, it’s best to just take the simple calculation.
-The complex option might be more beneficial, but that adds on the need for more detailed record keeping, especially of one-time costs.
+The complex option might be more beneficial, but that adds to the need for more detailed record-keeping, especially of one-time costs.